Enquire Now

 Architecture:

+The architectural styles followed in the Chola and Pallava dynasties are well reflected in this temple.
+The four gateway towers mark the territory of the total area of 25 acres sprawling inside the temple complex which are beautifully constructed with five precincts around the sanctum.
 The presiding deity is Lord Annamalaiyar also called as the Agnilingam representing the cosmic element Fire.
 His consort Parvati Devi resides in the second precinct who is worshipped as Unnamulai Amman.
 As practiced in other temples of Lord Shiva, there are more sub shrines for the Gods Ganesh, Durga, Dakshinamurthy, Bairavar and Nataraja.
 There are many halls which are believed to have hosted many functions during the ancient times.
 The significant one among them is the thousand pillared hall in the fifth precinct.
 People those who visit the hall are awestruck by the intricate carvings and the Yali sculptures.
 Yali is a mythological animal with a Lion’s Body and an Elephant’s head symbolizing the power of Nayak Dynasty.

 Festivals: